Bridge of Dun railway station

 Bridge of Dun is a privately owned station in Angus.
 The adjacent platforms and line are independently operated as a preserved railway by the Caledonian Railway (Brechin) Ltd.

 History

 The station was originally opened by the Aberdeen Railway, on what became the northern stage of the Caledonian Railway Route to the North from London to Aberdeen.

+In 2017, the footbridge from Dunblane railway station was moved to Bridge of Dun.
+The footbridge dated from 1895, and was Category C listed.